Hallupa/SimpleTradingSimulator/README.md

 After starting the application there will be a random chart from one of 30 markets at a random point in time.

 The chart on the left shows day candles, on the right are 2 hour candles.
-Clicking or pressing Control-F will progress one candle forward.
+Clicking 'next candle' or pressing Control-F will progress one candle forward.

 ## Setting up a trade
-Every trade has to have a stop so the trade can be analysed.
+Every trade has to have a stop so the trade can have a risk to reward ratio.
 1. Click 'Set stop' then click a point on the chart for the stop.
 2. If wanted, click 'Set limit' and click a point on the chart for the limit.
 Clicking 'Close half of trade at limit price' will close half the trade when the limit is reached.